All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Wellbutrin and tirzepatide may be used together under physician supervision.
 Learn about potential interactions between bupropion and tirzepatide, safety considerations, and what to discuss with your doctor.

-There is no known direct drug interaction between Wellbutrin (bupropion) and tirzepatide, and the combination is not contraindicated.
-However, this pairing has not been studied in dedicated clinical trials, so your physician should assess your individual circumstances before you take both medications.
+There's no known direct drug interaction between Wellbutrin (bupropion) and tirzepatide, and the combination isn't contraindicated.
+But this pairing hasn't been studied in dedicated clinical trials, so your physician should assess your individual circumstances before you take both medications.
 Ongoing monitoring is recommended to manage overlapping side effects.

 Wellbutrin is an atypical antidepressant that acts on norepinephrine and dopamine pathways.
 Tirzepatide is a dual GIP/GLP-1 receptor agonist prescribed for type 2 diabetes and weight management.
 These medications work on completely separate biological systems, making a direct pharmacological conflict unlikely.
 The clinical concerns lie in overlapping side effects and the potential impact of tirzepatide on oral drug absorption.